Q: What is a mortgage servicer and how do I know who services my loan?

-Millions more homeowners will likely lose their homes long before the court battles end.
+Millions more homeowners would have lost their homes long before the court battles ended.
 The outcomes of litigation, win or lose, are anything but certain.
-Even if the cases were successful, it is unlikely that the recovery would exceed $25 billion and produce the major servicing reforms obtained in this settlement.
+Even if the cases were successful, it is unlikely that the recovery would have exceeded $50 billion or produced the major servicing reforms obtained in this settlement.

 Q: A majority of mortgages are unaffected by this settlement.
 When will you work to obtain relief for the vast majority of homeowners?

 A: This settlement primarily affects mortgages that are owned and held by the nation’s largest bank servicers.
 Those homeowners may receive benefits such as modifications, principal reductions or direct payments from lenders.

 Two government-sponsored enterprises (GSEs), Fannie Mae and Freddie Mac, control a majority of the nation’s mortgage loans.
 GSE loans were not eligible for parts of this settlement because of positions taken by their regulator, the Federal Housing Finance Administrator (FHFA).

 However, homeowners with GSE-controlled mortgages who did not directly benefit from settlement-related programs – that’s most of us – still saw benefits through reduced foreclosures, stabilizing home values and significant new mortgage servicing standards and consumer protections.